ashsidhu/gatsby-starter-foundation/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Aneesh Mittal
-tagline: Graphic Designer
+tagline: Designer, Blogger, Traveller
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/20180715_151123.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Aneesh of all trades, Master of a few.
+And web design is not one of them (yet).

+I have some theoretical idea of a lot of technologies, and now is the time to use this knowledge to build some practical products.